Raymond Radiguet: Death

+Tomb of Raymond Radiguet, "Poet and Novelist," Père-Lachaise Cemetery, Paris.

-On 12 December 1923, Radiguet died at age 20 in Paris of typhoid fever, which he contracted after a trip he took with Cocteau.
-According to his friend Jean Hugo, Radiguet "had fallen ill at the hôtel Foyot, rue de Tournon, where he had a room above the celebrated restaurant.
-A charlatan, Dr. C., in whom Cocteau placed a blind confidence, did not know how to spot the symptoms of typhoid fever.
-The state of the patient worsened and when they transported him at last to a clinic, rue Piccini, it was too late."
-It has been suggested that Cocteau's jealousy over Radiguet's engagement caused him to neglect his care.
+On 12 December 1923, Radiguet died at the age of 20 in Paris of typhoid fever, which he contracted after a trip he took with Cocteau.
+Contaminated oysters have been suggested as the vector.
+When he fell ill, Radiguet was staying at a hotel associated with the Restaurant Foyot.
+Cocteau initially consulted a charlatan, Dr. Albert Capmas, who misdiagnosed the illness; Radiguet was beyond recovery by the time he was taken to a clinic.
+It has been suggested that Cocteau's jealousy over Radiguet's engagement to Perlmutter caused him to neglect his care; Cocteau's failure to watch over Radiguet during the last night of his illness, and subsequently to attend his funeral, constituted "une forme de scandale dont on ne parlait qu'à voix basse" [], according to Radiguet's friend Valentine Hugo, writing on the thirtieth anniversary of his death.

-Cocteau, in an interview with The Paris Review, stated that Radiguet had told him three days before his death that, "In three days, I am going to be shot by the soldiers of God."
-In reaction to this death Francis Poulenc wrote, "For two days I was unable to do anything, I was so stunned".
-Several other friends of Radiguet's reported strange premonitions prior to his death.
-Hugo writes that during a séance, a spirit giving its name as "Beauharnais" (Radiguet traced his ancestry back to a relative of Joséphine de Beauharnais) had Radiguet dismissed from the room, then told the others gathered: "I want his youth."
-Bernard Grasset wrote that at their last meeting, Radiguet gave him his scarf as a keepsake.
+Both Maurice Radiguet and Jean Cocteau recounted an anecdote in which Radiguet declares, shortly before his death, that he is going to be "fusillé par les soldats de Dieu" [] Maurice Radiguet said it occurred the evening before his death, whereas Cocteau said it occurred three days prior.
+In reaction to Radiguet's death, Poulenc wrote, "For two days I was unable to do anything, I was so stunned".
+Several other friends of Radiguet's reported premonitions prior to his death.
+Jean Hugo writes that during a séance, a spirit giving its name as "Beauharnais"—Radiguet traced his maternal lineage back to a relative of Joséphine de Beauharnais—had Radiguet dismissed from the room, then told the others gathered: "Je veux sa jeunesse." [] Bernard Grasset wrote that at their last meeting, Radiguet gave him his scarf as a keepsake.

-In her 1932 memoir, Laughing Torso, British artist Nina Hamnett describes Radiguet's funeral: "The church was crowded with people.
+In her 1932 memoir Laughing Torso, British artist Nina Hamnett describes Radiguet's funeral:

+The church was crowded with people.
 In the pew in front of us was the negro band from Le Boeuf sur le Toit.
 Picasso was there, Brâncuși and so many celebrated people that I cannot remember their names.
 Radiguet's death was a terrible shock to everyone.
 Coco Chanel, the celebrated dressmaker, arranged the funeral.
-It was most wonderfully done."
+It was most wonderfully done.

-Radiguet left behind plans for a novel based on the life of the poet Charles d'Orléans.
-A volume of erotic verse, Vers libres, was published posthumously; the fact of Radiguet's authorship was not acknowledged by his family for many years.
+Radiguet is buried at Père-Lachaise Cemetery, division 56.